Early Childhood Special Education

 If a child does not show a delay in development or does not meet the eligibility criteria, the ECSE team will suggest ways parents can continue to support their child's development.
 These suggestions may include community resources such as Early Childhood Family Education (ECFE), preschool, community recreation activities and others.

-Infants and children up to 3-years-old receive early intervention services.
+Infants and children up to 3 years old receive early intervention services.
 The child's parents and service providers develop an Individualized Family Service Plan (IFSP) based on the child's needs.
 This plan describes the specific services the child and family will receive.

 Typically, a primary service provider, with parent/caregiver involvement, delivers the ECSE services and support in the child's home.
 A licensed ECSE teacher, speech-language pathologist, occupational therapist and/or physical therapist may provide the services depending on the child's needs.